the-bruno-store/the-bruno-store.github.io/CONTRIBUTING.md

 - I added... and then what you added
 - I fixed... and then what you fixed
 - I deleted... and then what you deleted
-- Why you added, fixed, or deleted the stuff
+- Why you added, fixed, or deleted code

 The owner (which is me, Brunozhon), will "rank" the stuff.

 - If the owner is busy, he will not merge your changes
-- If you did not type the discrptive descpiption or typed very little description, he will probably reject it because he needs more info
+- If you did not type the discrptive description or typed very little description, he will probably reject it because he needs more info
-- If you typed a description which contains I added.. and the what you added, I fixed... and then what you fixed, I deleted... and then what you deleted, and/or why you added, fixed and/or deleted stuff, the owner will problaay merge the changes
+- If you typed a description which contains I added.. and the what you added, I fixed... and then what you fixed, I deleted... and then what you deleted, and/or why you added, fixed and/or deleted stuff, the owner will probably merge the changes